ZecHub/zechub/site/usingzec/wallets.md

 ## Mobile Wallets

-Mobile wallets allow you access your Zcash anywhere and on the go
+Mobile wallets allow you to access your Zcash anywhere and on the go

 ## Desktop Wallets